 What we love most about this exhibit is the range of sculptures.
 You’ll find everything, including human figures, landscapes, toys, games, everyday items turned into extraordinary art like shoes and an umbrella, and even famous paintings that turn iconic brushstrokes into LEGO® masterpieces.

-Of course, one of Sawaya’s most famous works will be on display in Atlanta, albeit a much larger version than ever showcased before at around 6.5 feet.
+Of course, one of Sawaya’s most famous works is on display in Atlanta, albeit a much larger version than ever showcased before at around 6.5 feet.
 Yellow is a bright lemon-hued sculpture that shows an up-close torso of a man who rips open his chest to reveal countless LEGO® bricks pouring out of it.
 Guests will enjoy different shades of yellow reflected onto the walls in this space.

 The artist said in a press release, “Yellow always draws a lot of attention from adults as well as children.
 Why?
 I think we grown-ups appreciate how cathartic ‘opening oneself up to the world’ can be for our souls.
 And the kids?
 Probably because yellow guts spilling onto the floor looks cool.
 For me, this piece is about the metamorphosis I have been through on my journeys.”